21 October, 2014

 The best place to start when planning a treehouse is with the tree itself.
-Important things to look for when making your selection are health, structural integrity and growth rate, some of which are difficult for the average eye to observe.
-If you're feeling overwhelmed, you might consider having an arborist check out your tree before getting started, just to make sure that it will hold up whatever structure you design.
-If you'll be working with a contractor later on, they may request a written tree analysis – this is a great time to have one done.
+Important things to look for when making your selection are the tree’s health, structural integrity, and growth rate, some of which are difficult for the average eye to observe.
+If you are not sure how to go about it, you could consider contacting an arborist from a Roanoke tree service (or any similar firm) who can examine the tree before getting started.
+An arborist can help you to determine whether your treehouse design is can be built on the tree.
+If you’ll be working with a contractor, later on, they will likely request a written tree analysis – so this is a great time to have one done.

 Each tree is so unique that there is no such thing as a one-size-fits-all design, so try making a cardboard mock-up if you are building your house yourself, as it will help you identify problems before they even occur.